 What about athletics and other kinds of competition?

 Because there is this obligation in the Quaker tradition to live up to what is best in you, there is an inherent value of excellence ~ including in athletics and other competitive activities like Science Olympiad and Mock Trial.
-Friends teams play to win, and more broadly, the school recognizes competition as an activity that helps learning and supports growth.
-The school supports competitive activities; specifically in athletics, there are great facilities, an emphasis on quality coaching and training, and an incredible number of Friends kids go on to play varsity sports in college.
-(In the class of 2013, four students committed to Division I college sports programs; five committed to DIII programs; two were recruited to play varsity-level club sports; and one was drafted into the USHL.)
+Friends teams play to win, and more broadly, the School recognizes competition as an activity that helps learning and supports growth.
+The School supports competitive activities; specifically in athletics, there are great facilities, an emphasis on quality coaching and training, and an incredible number of Friends kids go on to play varsity sports in college.
 You do hear people at Friends talk about winning “the right way” ~ not at any cost ~ but measuring up to the best you can be is not just consistent with the school’s philosophy, it’s central to it.

 What about the informal dress code?